mintty/mintty/wiki/Tips.md

 ## Compose key ##

-Mintty uses the Windows keyboard layout system with its "dead key" mechanism for entering accented characters.
+Mintty uses the Windows keyboard layout system with its “dead key” mechanism for entering accented characters.
 X11, on the other hand, has the compose key mechanism for this purpose.
 The open source **[AllChars](http://allchars.zwolnet.com)** utility can be used to emulate that approach on Windows.

 ## Changing colours ##